Skip To Main Content

 Vision screening School nurses conduct vision screening clinics for Kindergarten, 2nd, 4th, and 6th grades annually.
 We also screen any teacher or parent referrals.
 Nurses notify parents if additional follow-up may be necessary.
 We have wonderful resources available for students who do not have vision insurance and whose parents qualify.

 Student Health Alerts are care plans that contain student-specific medical information.
 They equip staff members working directly with a child to ensure a safer environment for that student.
-If your child has a medical issue such as diabetes, severe allergies, seizure disorder or another chronic illness.
-We can work with you to develop a safe plan of care for your child within the school setting.
+If your child has a life-threatening medical condition such as diabetes, severe allergies, seizure disorder or another chronic illness, we look forward to working with you to develop a safe plan of care for your child within the school setting.

 If resources are needed, please contact school nursing services.